Hand-picked guests gather in Hong Kong to see rare pink diamonds

-HONG KONG (Reuters) - The Argyle Pink Diamond Tender, showcasing the finest colored diamonds from Rio Tinto Ltd’s mine in northwest Australia, opens its doors to about 100 carefully selected gem enthusiasts in Hong Kong this week.
+HONG KONG, Sept 9 (Reuters) - The Argyle Pink Diamond Tender, showcasing the finest coloured diamonds from Rio Tinto Ltd’s mine in northwest Australia, opens its doors to about 100 carefully selected gem enthusiasts in Hong Kong this week.

 Besides 58 gems in various hues of pink, the catalogue features three blue and three exceedingly rare “Fancy Red” diamonds, one the biggest ever to be displayed at the tender.